Skip to content

 end

-vs. expect
+# The should vs. expect syntax

-The Users familiar with the rSpec testing framework may know that there are two ways to write test statements: should
+Users familiar with the rSpec testing framework may know that there are two ways to write test statements: should and expect.
+The RSpec community decided that expect is the preferred syntax.

-syntax as it tends to read more easily to those users who are not as technical, however there are times when the expect
+InSpec recommends the should syntax as it tends to read more easily to those users who are not as technical, however there are times when the expect syntax will communicate much more clearly to the end-user.

 InSpec will continue to support both methods of writing tests.
 Consider this file test: